Yamata no Orochi: Analysis

-Authors such as have also drawn parallels between the Yamata no Orochi myth and similar tales from other cultures, e.g. the slaying of Cetus by Perseus, with Taryō concluding that the various dragon-slayer myths of Asia and Europe can be traced back to a common origin.
+Authors such as Ōbayashi Taryō have also drawn parallels between the Yamata no Orochi myth and similar tales from other cultures, e.g. the slaying of Cetus by Perseus, with Taryō concluding that the various dragon-slayer myths of Asia and Europe can be traced back to a common origin.
 He further suggests that the dragon-slayer myth was transmitted to Japan alongside metallurgical techniques from the area to the south of the lower reaches of the Yangzi River, possibly via southern Korea.
 However, the lack of documented Korean tales comparable to the Yamata no Orochi myth make it difficult to postulate a transmission of the narrative via the Korean peninsula.

 A link between the Yamata no Orochi myth and Korea may be suggested by two of the names attributed to Susanoo's sword; Orochi-no-Aramasa (蛇之麁正) and Orochi-no-Karasabi (蛇韓鋤), which are both derived from the Korean peninsula.
 Additionally, a variant of the myth provided in the Nihon Shoki states that Susanoo crossed over to Izumo from the Korean kingdom of Silla.
 Roy Andrew Miller and Nelly Naumann have also drawn a connection between the word kusanagi and the Korean kurŏng'i (구렁이; "a large snake/serpent"), and further reconstructed the Old Korean form kusïnki, "which was then borrowed into Old Japanese to appear there as kusanagi."

 The Yamata no Orochi myth places particular emphasis on the discovery of the Kusanagi-no-Tsurugi, which was revered as one of the three imperial regalia, perhaps reflecting its central importance to the narrative.
 Weiss has suggested the discovery of the sword may have been a late addition, made by the scribes writing down the imperial chronicles at the Yamato court, in order to explain the origin of one of the imperial regalia.
-The association of the myth with Izumo would therefore reflect the court’s perception of Izumo as an important center of metallurgical expertise and metal production, which had to be linked to the ancestors of the imperial family in order to strengthen their claim to hegemony over the region.
+The association of the myth with Izumo would therefore reflect the court's perception of Izumo as an important center of metallurgical expertise and metal production, which had to be linked to the ancestors of the imperial family in order to strengthen their claim to hegemony over the region.
 The fact that the Izumo Fudoki makes no mention of the slaying of Yamata no Orochi has additionally led many scholars to argue that the narrative was fabricated at the imperial court, and is not based on any local tradition.